-- Represents a non-income producing security.
-Equity investments that have not paid dividends within the last 12 months are considered to be non-income producing. - (2) Legal restrictions on sale of investment. - (3) See Footnote to Schedule of Investments for a description of the Methods of Valuation A to L. - (4) These investments were made during 2001.
+(1) Represents a non-income producing security.
+Equity investments that have not paid dividends within the last 12 months are considered to be non-income producing.

+(2) Legal restrictions on sale of investment.

+- (3) See Footnote to Schedule of Investments for a description of the Methods of Valuation A to L. - (4) These investments were made during 2001.
 Accordingly, the amounts shown on the schedule represent the gross additions in 2001.

-- (5) No changes in valuation occurred in these investments during the three months ended March 31, 2001. - (6) These investments are development stage companies.
-A development stage company is defined as a company that is devoting substantially all of its efforts to establishing a new business, and either it has not yet commenced its planned principal operations or it has commenced such operations but has not realized significant revenue from them. - (7) In 1996, Genomica Corporation was cofounded by the Company,Cold Spring Harbor Laboratory ("CSHL"), a not-for-profit institution, and Falcon Technology Partners, LP.
+- (5) No changes in valuation occurred in these investments during the six months ended June 30, 2001. - (6) These investments are development stage companies.
+A development stage company is defined as a company that is devoting substantially all of its efforts to establishing a new business, and either it has not yet commenced its planned principal operations or it has commenced such operations but has not realized significant revenue from them. - (7) In 1996, Genomica Corporation was cofounded by the Company, Cold Spring Harbor Laboratory ("CSHL"), a not-for-profit institution, and Falcon Technology Partners, LP.
 Mr. G. Morgan Browne serves on the Board of Directors of the Company and is Chief Financial Officer of CSHL.
 In late 1998, Charles E. Harris, Chairman and CEO of Harris & Harris Group, became a trustee of CSHL.
 On September 29, 2000, Genomica Corporation (National Market Symbol: GNOM) commenced trading on Nasdaq.
-On April 30, 2001 the market price per share of Genomica Corporation was \$4.11. - (8) On October 5, 1999, Silknet Software, Inc. acquired InSite Marketing Technology, Inc. On April 19, 2000, Kana Communications, Inc. (National Market Symbol: KANA) and Silknet Software completed a merger, in which each share of Silknet Software was exchanged tax free for 1.66 Kana Communications shares.
-Upon the completion of the merger, 90 percent of the Kana Communications shares became freely tradable, and the Company was subject to a lock-up agreement on the remaining 10 percent of the stock that expired on December 31, 2000.
-During 2000, the Company sold 90 percent of the Kana Communications shares for proceeds of \$1,504,762.
-On April 30, 2001, the market price per share of Kana Communications was \$1.26. - (9) On June 29, 2000, Sundial Marketplace Corporation was acquired in a tax-free merger by Essential.com, Inc. - (10) Previously named iPacer Corporation.
+During July and August 2001, the Company sold its position in Genomica Corporation for total net proceeds of approximately \$2,523,274 or \$3.45 per share. - (8) On June 29, 2000, Sundial Marketplace Corporation was acquired in a tax-free merger by Essential.com, Inc. Essential.com has filed for bankruptcy.

+(9) Previously named iPacer Corporation.